Read about how we are putting this policy into practice on our Environmental Sustainability page.

 - To embed environmental sustainability at the heart of National Theatre’s practice.

-- To work to the baseline standard of the Theatre Green Book for all 21-22 productions.
+- To work to the standards of the Theatre Green Book.

 - To set year-on-year carbon reduction targets.